Hugina/Systolic-Array-Verilog/README.md

 This project represents a significant step towards optimizing matrix multiplication processes by reducing the reliance on CPU architecture limitations.
 By designing a specialized hardware accelerator, we demonstrated an innovative approach to achieving faster and more efficient matrix calculations, crucial for the computational demands of modern machine learning applications.

 ---

-Feel free to adjust this README to better match your project's specifics or add any additional sections that you think might be relevant.